Sri Lanka Railways S11

-Sri Lanka Railways Class S11 is a diesel multiple-unit (DMU) train, built for Sri Lanka Railways by Integral Coach Factory and imported through RITES Ltd, an Indian state infrastructure corporation on a line of credit extended by the Indian Government.
+Sri Lanka Railways S11 is a class of Diesel-electric multiple unit (DEMU) train set built for Sri Lanka Railways by Integral Coach Factory, India and imported through RITES Ltd, an Indian state infrastructure corporation on a line of credit extended by the Indian Government.
 They were built to replace locomotive-hauled passenger trains.
-Twenty S11 DMUs were ordered to strengthen long-distance travel on the Coastal Line from Colombo to Matara.
+Twenty S11 DEMUs were ordered to strengthen long-distance travel on the Coastal Line from Colombo to Matara.

 History

 Conception

 The railway decided to add the DMUs to its service as part of its Coastal line's upgrade project, where track was upgraded to improve speed.
 The DMUs were built by Integral Coach Factory, to replace locomotive-hauled passenger trains.

 Inauguration into service

-The trains were inaugurated into the railway service on 11 March 2011, with a ceremony at Matara Railway Station.
-According to a press release from the Indian High Commission in Sri Lanka, twenty DMUs are being supplied to Sri Lanka Railways in phases till March 2012.
+The trains were inaugurated into the railway service on 11 March 2011 with a ceremony at Matara Railway Station.
+According to a press release from the Indian High Commission in Sri Lanka, twenty DEMUs would be supplied to Sri Lanka Railways in phases till March 2012.

-One of the DMUs faced technical problems on the Galle – Matara section.
-During the journey, the train came to an abrupt halt due to an electrical short-circuit and resumed its journey after 20 minutes when the fault was set right.
-The Sri Lankan Railway suspended further import of the DMUs.
-In April 2011, the suspension was revoked, after a team from RITES inspected them and declared that the faults were due to an electrical failure caused by tinkering and the DMU running with more coaches than it was designed for.
+One of the DEMUs faced technical problems on the Galle–Matara section; during the journey, the train came to an abrupt halt due to an electrical short-circuit and resumed its journey after 20 minutes when the fault was set right.
+Sri Lanka Railways suspended further importation of the DEMUs.
+In April 2011, the suspension was revoked after a team from RITES inspected them and declared that the faults were due to an electrical failure caused by tinkering and the DEMU running with more coaches than it was designed for.